Omak Bond Fact #1: The cost to YOU

 1. Lots of room to expand, and possibly consolidate other facilities to one campus, such as the bus garage and district warehouse, maybe even a new elementary school in the next couple decades.
 The possibilities are endless!

-2. We will be putting in important infrastructure and doing some annexing to make it work for us, which also makes it more appealing for incoming business and increases real estate values in the area, making it a big help for our local economy.
+2. We will be putting in important infrastructure, which includes a different access than the main Engh Road/Highway 97 intersection currently in place (we will work with the DOT, county and city to determine the best place for a new/improved intersection).
+The infrastructure upgrades also make it more appealing for incoming development and increase real estate values in the area, making it a big help for our local economy.

 3. Compared to other land possibilities we explored, this empty, untouched land is far less expensive and we get more for our dollar, which is good financial management on our part.